6d SCFTs, 5d Dualities and Tao Web Diagrams: 6d Sp(N) gauge theory with Nf and one tensor multiplet

 Given such a $(p, q)$ 5-brane configuration with 7-branes and 5-brane loops, one has a 5-dimensional gauge theory description by pulling all the 7-branes to infinity, while keeping the gauge coupling finite as pulling out all the 7-branes.
 5-branes are naturally generated as a result of the Hanany-Witten effect such that a 7-brane is attached to the end of an external 5-brane.
 Hence, $2N+8$ D7-branes give rise to semi-infinite $2N+8$ D5-branes yielding the flavor branes of the theory.
 Due to the charge conservation at a junction of the web diagram, 5-brane loops induce two more color D5-branes.
 This means that the resulting 5d gauge theory in this process has $N+2$ color branes, implying that the rank of the resulting 5d gauge theory is increased by one.
-For this, one can also argue that the 6d tensor multiplet contribution is converted to a 5d vector multiplet giving one more rank to the 5d gauge group.
+For this, one can also argue that the 6d tensor multiplet contributes the 5d vector multiplet giving one more rank to the 5d gauge group.
 It is worth noting that the obtained 5d theory has zero CS level.
 As the CS level can be measured as the angle difference of two vertically inclined 5-branes playing a role of NS5-brane in the web configuration, the angle between the two upper external 5-branes and the angle between the two lower external 5-branes are the same as the one between as shown in Figure \ref{Fig:IIB}, confirming the zero CS level of the 5d theory.
 Therefore, the resultant 5d theory is $\mathcal{N}=1$ $SU(N+2)_0$ gauge theory with $N_f=2N+8$ flavors.

 The web diagram for this case was already studied by the authors in \cite{Hayashi:2015fsa} and is named as a Tao web diagram.
-Such Tao diagram obtained by pulling all the 7-branes outside has a necessary structure to be interpreted as a circle compactification of the 6d theory.
-Its shape is of a spiral infinitely rotating, but with a constant period, as given in Figure \ref{Fig:su3tao}.
-This period can be expressed in terms of the parameter of the 5d theory, instanton factor, which is an expected property for a circle compactification of 6d theory.
+Such Tao diagram obtained by pulling all the 7-branes outside the 5-brane loops has the necessary structures to be interpreted as a circle compactification of the 6d theory.
+It is of the shape of an infinitely repeated spiral web with a constant period, as given in Figure \ref{Fig:su3tao}.
+This period can be expressed in terms of the parameter of the 5d theory, the instanton factor, which is an expected property for a circle compactification of 6d theory.
 The spectrum coming from infinitely expanding 5-branes are naturally identified as the KK spectrum of the compactification.
 For a short introduction, see Appendix \ref{IntroTao} or \cite{Kim:2015jba, Hayashi:2015fsa}.